baomidou/mybatis-plus-doc/src/content/docs/en/guides/type-handler.md

     ...

     /**
-     * Use a custom JSONB TypeHandler
+     * Use the custom JSONB type handler
      */
     @TableField(typeHandler = JsonbTypeHandler.class)
     private OtherInfo otherInfo;
 }
 ```

-Through the above steps, you can use custom JSONB TypeHandlers in MyBatis-Plus to handle JSONB-type fields in PostgreSQL databases.
-Custom TypeHandlers provide great flexibility, allowing developers to tailor data processing logic to specific database features and business requirements.
+By following the steps above, you can use a custom JSONB type handler in MyBatis-Plus to handle JSONB type fields in a PostgreSQL database.
+Custom type handlers offer great flexibility, allowing developers to tailor data processing logic according to specific database characteristics and business requirements.